natmwong/LanguageTutorAssistant/README.md

 There was a fair bit of difficulty for me to figure out how to access the user and assistant messages separately so they could be displayed on the chat page.
 I figured I would have to create two functions: 1) get_userMsg() and 2) get_assistMsg().
 These functions would allow me to retrieve the role and text held in those Messages and display them on the UI.

+Another challenge in developing this project was prompt engineering.
+Generating the proper responses that the user would need for language learning requires delicate formulation of the instructions given to the Assistant to carry out.

 ## License

     Copyright [2024] [Natasha Wong]